Glycosorb® UBP is designed to enable access to universal blood plasma – one of healthcare’s most important tools

 Blood donor plasma is one of the most important tools healthcare has at its disposal to treat patients.
 The plasma is used not only in transfusions in connection with surgeries, transplants and severe trauma, but also to produce other blood products, proteins and immunoglobulins.
 Today, hospitals have to deal with blood plasma from all blood groups, which means extensive logistics.
 In addition, there is a constant risk of shortage situations where plasma for one or more blood groups is missing or exists to an excessively limited extent.
 The need for continuous and safe access to universal blood plasma that can be given to all patients regardless of blood type is therefore very big.

-In 2020, Glycorex launched the product Glycosorb® UBP for the treatment of donor blood, which means that blood plasma produced at blood donor centers may be converted to so-called universal blood plasma that can be given to all patients regardless of their blood group.
+In 2020 the product Glycosorb® UBP was CE marked for the treatment of donor blood, which means that blood plasma produced at blood donor centers may be converted to so-called universal blood plasma that can be given to all patients regardless of their blood group.
 Glycosorb® UBP has the potential to provide significant improvements in logistics, security and accessibility.

 Large global market for Glycosorb® UBP